Regular checkups are essential to your health, but you might be getting screenings that you no longer need. Here’s what you need to know.

 Prostate cancer is the most common cancer in men, so it makes sense that you’d want to try to catch and treat it ASAP.
 The problem is that the screening for it, a PSA test, often detects very slow-growing cancers that will never become a problem in your lifetime.
 That’s true at any age, which is why the current screening guidelines are rather vague.

 For men ages 55 to 69, the USPSTF’s latest draft guidelines simply say to discuss the potential benefits and harms with your doctor.
-But if you’re 70 and older, the USPSTF says not to bother.
+But if you’re 70 and older, the USPSTF says they are not necessary.

 “The problem is that there is little evidence that treating prostate cancer early will save any lives,” Dr. Mintz says.
 “For every 100 patients that are discovered to have prostate cancer on screening with PSA, you might save one or two lives, but about 30 will get side effects—and the side effects from treatment, like erectile dysfunction and urinary problems, can be pretty bad,” he says.